 I am Certified in Brainspotting and Imago Relationship Therapy, trained in TBRI (Trust-Based Relational Interventions) and Critical Incident Stress Management (CISM), experienced with Internal Family Systems Therapy (IFS), a facilitator for Prepare/Enrich and Safe & Sound Protocol (SSP).
 I also consider myself trauma-based, IFS-informed, Polyvagal-informed, Daring Way informed, and influenced by existentialism and psychodynamic theories.

-My clients are often physicians, scientists, clergy, executives, business owners, immigrants, professional athletes, adult adoptees, and foster and adoptive parents seeking support and doing their own work.
+My clients are mostly adult adoptees and foster and adoptive parents seeking support and doing their own work.
+I also often work with physicians, scientists, clergy, executives, business owners, immigrants, professional athletes, and other clinicians.

 In addition to therapeutic work, I have discovered a passion in providing consultation and training for other therapists in my areas of specialization.
 I am the Founder & Director of a group practice based in Indianapolis, Counseling at The Green House, where all of the therapists who work with me are Brainspotting trained, adoption-informed, committed to ongoing growth and learning, and meet with me regularly for consultation and/or supervision.

 I also work with other therapists worldwide who work with Brainspotting, developmental trauma, adoption/foster care, and/or couples.
 When I am unable to work with a potential client due to the demands of my caseload or licensing laws, I am happy to provide referrals to therapists I know who can provide competent care.